RHIT-CSSE/csse332/labs/processlab/index.md

 Note that:
-1. The tests complete in a random order so it is not clear what test failed or successed when we return from wait.
+1. The tests complete in a random order so it is not clear what test failed or successes when we return from wait.
 We will take care of that in step 6.
 2. We would like to print the test result message but using `wait`, we only have access to the child process's exit code.
 So we will leave that until step 6 as well.